rajibhossen/starter-hugo-academic/content/project/microservice_autoscaler/index.md

 ---
 title: Microesrvice Resource Autoscaler
-summary: A resource manager that practically and effectively finds near optimum resource configurations for microservice applications.
+summary: A resource manager on top of kubernetes that automatically finds optimum resources for deployed application without human intervention.
+Upon doing that, the resource manager does not violate SLO and does not need offline datasets for training.
+The algorithm is simple yet effective in real world scenario.

 tags:
 - Resource Autoscaler
 - Microesrvice